 Don’t close your cards if you are not using them frequently.
 It is smart not to close your credit card if you are not getting charged an annual fee.
 If you do close your card often, it will hit an increment in your credit utilization ratio.

 5. Dispute Any Inaccuracies on Your Credit Reports

 This last step is probably the most crucial one that people right now are frequently missing.
 You should regularly review credit reports from the three bureaus for inaccurate reporting.
 If you find any incorrect information in your credit report, you should immediately dispute the information and get it corrected as soon as possible.

 So, these were some of the tips that you can follow to improve your credit score quickly.
-Try to keep your credit card balance as low as possible, and keep on paying your bills regularly.
-Doing so will help you save money on your auto insurance, be able to rent better apartments, and even no need to give a security deposit with the utility companies.
+Try to keep your credit card balance as low as possible and regularly pay your bills.
+Doing so will help you save money on your auto insurance, rent better apartments, and even no need to give a security deposit with the utility companies.